What to Pack for a Hiking Elopement | The Ultimate Hiking Elopement Gear List

 Eco-Friendly Hand Soap

 If you’re planning to do an all-day hiking elopement, I really think you’ll want to wash your hands at some point during the day, probably before you eat!
-Some of our favorite hand soap or soaps in general for all of our camping/hiking activities are Sea to Summit and Dr. Bronners.
+Some of my favorite hand soap or soaps in general for all of my camping/hiking activities are Sea to Summit and Dr. Bronners.
 Check out this article to learn more tips for clean camping.

 These little buggers are great for hiking in high elevations!
 Some also say they’re great for hangovers, so it’s a double whammy for your elopement day!